iSEE-Laboratory/EgoExo-Fitness/CVSV_benchmark/README.md

 ## News
 - [2024.07.09] CVSV Baseline Code and Annotations are available.

+## Data Preparation
+Please read the [instruction](../README.md) to apply for the link to download the dataset.

 ## Environment
 You can build the Anaconda environment via the following script.
 ```